galloween/custom-sidebar-v2/README.md

 # custom-sidebar-v2

-this is a quick refactor of https://github.com/Villhellm/custom-sidebar to make it work with recent versions of `Home Assistant`
+this is a quick refactor of https://github.com/Villhellm/custom-sidebar <br>
+to make it work with recent versions of `Home Assistant`

 ## HACS Installation